-On an annual basis, the MCM Quality Program evaluates each Organization's network for time and distance standards that are established in the MCO and DO contract.
+On an annual basis, the MCM Quality Program evaluates each Organization's network for time and distance standards that are established in the MCO and DO MCM Services Contract.
 Standards developed in the MCO and DO contract are compliant with requirements in 42 CFR 438.68(c).
-Networks are analyzed at the county level for each provider type.
-For provider types that do not meet time and distance standards, the organization is required to submit a request for an exception to time and distance standards.
-The request must include:
+Networks are analyzed